top of page

 Lost outside, lost in the moment

-This dyno boom attracted Dominik there.
-After he did the Rainbow Rocket 8A in Fontainebleau, he particularly liked the dynamic eight grades, so his Rocklands expectations and ticklist naturally revolved around unique dynos.
-As a parkourist with brutally strong legs and spatial orientation, he was rocking it right from the start of the trip.
-After a few climbing days, his breakthrough day came when he ticked two great climbs in a day: Flying Guitar Thief 8A and Dynosaurio 7C+ (8A).
-That obviously whetted his appetite because a few days later we were already conquering the daring Albatros 8A together.
-For Dominik, it ended up being “only” Hole In One 7C+, but since it is one of the most iconic jumps in Rocklands, there was no reason for tears.
-That day he also added Fruchtzwergs 7C and to make it not just about dynos he also sent Poison Dwarf 7B there.
-After the rest he threw himself into Barbie Girl 7C, a long backbend dyno with an endurance finish, from which he slipped off a few times but finally successfully fought it off and added White Arrow 7C as well.
-For parkourists, Rocklands is a "promised land", albeit a dangerous one.
-Dynamic moves require a lot of coordination and the impacts can be all sorts of.
-That coordination was lacking on the last day of the trip and it almost cost Dominik a pretty expensive visit to the dentist and a facelift.
-While running up to the run&jump boulder that we had invented, he tripped over the crashpad and only his parkour reflexes saved him from hitting his head on a boulder.
-Like a real tough guy, he wiped the blood from his torn palm and sent it with another attempt.
-So he left behind not only pieces of skin but also a new boulder on the Star Wars boulder - Fart Vader 6A+.
+For Dominik, it ended up being “only” Hole In One 7C+, but since it’s one of the most iconic jumps in Rocklands, there were no tears!
+He also added Fruchtzwergs 7C and, to mix it up, sent Poison Dwarf 7B.
+After a rest, he threw himself into Barbie Girl 7C, a long backbend dyno with an endurance finish.
+He slipped off a few times but ultimately fought it off!
+He also added White Arrow 7C.
+For parkourists, Rocklands is a "promised land," albeit a dangerous one.
+Dynamic moves require coordination, and on the last day, Dominik almost had a costly visit to the dentist!
+While running up to a boulder we invented, he tripped over the crashpad.
+Luckily, his parkour reflexes saved him from a nasty fall.
+Like a true tough guy, he wiped the blood from his torn palm and sent it with another attempt.
+He left behind not just pieces of skin but also a new boulder on the Star Wars boulder—Fart Vader 6A+!

 Dominik dynoing Hole-in-one 7C+